Kafayat Adegoke is a “Yorùba Funkster”. A mug for campaigns channeled through art.

 To add to the growing buzz of this vibrant and audacious artist, Kafayat has recently been awarded the Develop Your Creative Practice Grant (DYCP), by Arts Council England.

-Her long term goal is to have her own ‘Talk Show’, as she is Highly passionate on opinions.
-A spotlight registered Actor, Live-Art Performance Maker, Women’s mouthpiece, Broadcast Journalist, Radio panelist.
+Her long term goal is to have her own ‘Talk Show’; “Providing opinions on everything she’s not entitled to” (now, who wouldn’t want that).
+A spotlight registered Actor, Performance Maker, Pop-culture critic, Women’s mouthpiece, Broadcast Journalist, Radio panelist.

-As a Black actor and performer, she has experienced first hand how tough it is to get work because there are limited roles, ”With no intention of moaning, I rarely see ‘me’ on my television and when I do it’s often reduced to a stereotype or a cipher.
+As a Black performer, she has experienced first hand how tough it is to get work because there are limited roles, ”With no intention of moaning,when i see myself on the big screens, it’s often reduced to a stereotype or a cipher.
 I am not alone in this, there are many POC, who have no visibility except within the confines of certain preconceived ideas”, which is one of the major reasons she became a performance maker where she can generate work for herself.

 With a cheerful facade, she is fascinated about how her lived experience intersects with societal expectations of her while blurring the lines between fact and fiction.
 Kafayat is driven by her Yorùba identity and her truth, including her cheerful obsession with being a female with a #Vulva.
 She makes boundary-daring work that explores themes around gender, Identity and culture. she is driven by her own personal intersections of identity and representation.
 She is passionate about expression of self in whatever artistic form and generates her own work, this involves making one-woman shows that explore who she is, Comic relief and work tagged around societal causes.
 As such, Kafayat is committed to creating work that is contemporary and subversive.
 Her work sits within the context of The Feminine body, Intimacy, pleasure, Sexuality, Place, One-on-one, Social issues and Identity.